google/pigweed/pw_build/docs.rst

 **Arguments**

-``pw_executable`` accepts any arguments, as it simply forwards them through to the specified custom template.
+All of the ``pw_*`` target type overrides accept any arguments, as they simply forward them through to the underlying target.

 pw_python_script
 ^^^^^^^^^^^^^^^^